Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ## Underground Ordering
 ### Project Idea
 My intention for this project is to create a way for people to order ahead of time at the underground.
 I would like to at minimum create an interface using items at the underground as an example of how this could be useful, as a proof of concept.
 This would be useful as some food such as the quesadillas can take 15 minutes to make.
 Being able to order ahead of time means students would less disruption to their workflow waiting around for food to be prepared.
 I would like to have the app communicate to a server to send the order to.
 And if I can get that to work, it would be good to have a chef's screen to recieve the orders.
-Another stretch goal would be to incorporate hanover outlook logins to prevent abuse and push notifications.
+Another stretch goal would be to add push notifications and incorporate Hanover Outlook logins to prevent abuse.

 ### Main Features
 #### 1. Order an item